vatesfr/xen-orchestra/troubleshooting.md

 64 bytes from xen-orchestra.com (*******): icmp_seq=2 ttl=53 time=11.0 ms
 ```

-If you have something completely different than that, or error messages, lost packets etc., it means you have problably a network problem.
+If you have something completely different than that, or error messages, lost packets etc., it means you have probably a network problem.
 Check the following sections on network and DNS configuration.

 ### IP configuration